ansible/ansible/docsite/latest/rst/developing_modules.rst

 can be included in the core, but core modules (just due to the programming preferences of the developers) will need to be implemented in Python and use the AnsibleModule common code, and should generally use consistent arguments with the rest of the program.
-Stop by the mailing list to inquire about requirements.
+Stop by the mailing list to inquire about requirements if you like, and submit a github pull request to the main project.

 .. seealso::